-One of the most iconic food destinations in Puerto Rico is Guavate in the town of Cayey, also known as the "Pork Highway."
+One of the most iconic food destinations in Puerto Rico is Guavate in Cayey, also known as the "Pork Highway."
 Every weekend, hundreds of visitors come to enjoy traditional food, live music, and dancing along Route 184.
-The area is famous for its lechoneras, open-air, cafeteria-style restaurants serving slow-roasted whole pork, heaping portions of rice and pigeon peas, yuca al mojo, mofongo, and other traditional Puerto Rican dishes.
+The area is famous for its lechoneras, open-air, cafeteria-style restaurants serving slow-roasted whole pork — a Puerto Rican culinary legacy, heaping portions of rice and pigeon peas, yuca al mojo, mofongo, and other traditional Puerto Rican dishes.

-To make the most of your day in Guavate arrive before noon, especially on weekends because in the afternoon traffic becomes gridlocked.
-The first lechonera once you get off the highway is Lechonera Los Amigos and next door is Café Prieto, a charming coffee shop with a roofed terrace overlooking a stream.
-Head up the mountain and you'll immediate come across many other lechoneras like El Mojito, Doctor Lechón, El Rancho Original, Lechonera Los Pinos, El Rancho Nuevo, and more.
+To make the most of your day in Guavate, arrive before noon, especially on weekends, because traffic becomes gridlocked in the afternoon.
+Once you get off the highway, the first lechonera is Lechonera Los Amigos, and next door is Café Prieto, a charming coffee shop with a roofed terrace overlooking a stream.
+Head up the mountain, and you'll immediate come across many other lechoneras like El Mojito, Doctor Lechón, El Rancho Original, Lechonera Los Pinos, El Rancho Nuevo, and more.
 After your meal, you can get in on the dancing if there's a live band or take a walk around the roadside stands to see if any souvenirs catch your eye.